Lunar: Eternal Blue: Gameplay

 Lunar: Eternal Blue is a traditional role-playing video game featuring two-dimensional character sprites and backgrounds.
 The game is presented from a top-down perspective with players moving the characters across numerous fantasy environments while completing story-based scenarios and battling enemy monsters.
-While basic game function remains similar to Lunar: The Silver Star, with story segments being presented as both on-screen text and animated cutscenes, the abundance of these interludes has been increased to over fifty minutes of movie content and an hour of spoken dialogue.
-Players advance the story by taking part in quests and interacting with non-player characters, which engages them in the story as well as providing tips on how to advance.
+Basic game function remains similar to Lunar: The Silver Star, with story segments being presented as both on-screen text and animated cutscenes.
+Players advance the story by taking part in quests and interacting with non-player characters, which engages them in the story as well as moves the narrative forward.